sneakysneak/docs/pages/embedding/api-authentication.md

 tags: [embedding]
 ---

-The Cyclr API authentication is provided using [OAuth2](https://oauth.net/2/).
-OAuth tokens are granted to either manage the partner or access and modify a partner account.
+Cyclr API authentication is provided using [OAuth2](https://oauth.net/2/).

+OAuth access tokens are granted to either manage the partner level, or access and modify a partner account.

 ### Get access token

-You need to get an access token from Cyclr by calling the token endpoint with either your email address & password that you use to login to Cyclr for access the partner API endpoints, or the username & password of an account user to access an account.
+To get an access token from Cyclr you call the "/token" endpoint with different details, depending on where you wish to work.

+**To receive a Partner access token**
+Provide the email address and password you use to access your Cyclr Partner Console.

+**To receive an Account access token**
+Provide the username and password of an account user.

 #### Request